clastix/kamaji/docs/content/reference/api.md

-Projection that may be projected along with other supported volume types
+Projection that may be projected along with other supported volume types.
+Exactly one of these fields must be set.

 <table>
     <thead>